 - Founded the International Council of Women (1888) and the International Woman Suffrage Council (1904)

-- Gave 75-100 speeches a year for 45 years, traveling throughout the the United States by stage coach, wagon, carriage and train.
+- Gave 75-100 speeches a year for 45 years, travelling throughout the United States by stagecoach, wagon, carriage and train.

 - Campaigned for women to learn self-reliance and self-confidence.